 Milk additions come in various forms, including the dried powder of milk, powdered milk, or whole milk dried – regardless of their state, they are animal-derived products.
 Therefore, they are not vegan-friendly.

-So why do almost all chocolates contain milk solids?
-It’s because it enhances the sweetness and gives a smooth texture to the bar.
-This is why many have created non-dairy chocolates that use mylk (a milk alternative).
+Almost all chocolates contain milk solids because they enhance the sweetness and gives a smooth texture to the bar.
+Veganism has created a market for non-dairy chocolates that use mylk (a milk alternative).

 The dairy-free milk options on the market now have a wide variety – From rice milk, coconut milk, almond milk, and oat milk to cashew and soya milk.
 Remember that these kinds of milk typically give their distinctive flavor to chocolate bars.